 The main worry is not a return of cancer, but side effects from platinum-based chemotherapy (cisplatin, for example), which is associated with health problems that can creep up years later, including heart disease, hearing loss, pain, neuropathy, and erectile dysfunction.

-who treats people with genitourinary cancers (testicular, prostate, bladder, and kidney).
+, M.D., a study co-author.
 “Screening and treating some of these long-term toxicities such as hypertension and heart disease, early on, is important.”

 The study involved more than 1,200 testicular cancer survivors who were treated with chemotherapy.
 Scientists evaluated the cumulative burden of diseases following treatment and found the most common negative health outcomes were obesity, sensory neuropathy, ringing in the ears and hearing damage.
 Only about five percent of patients had no negative health effects, and 76 percent had a low-to-medium burden of side effects.
 Nineteen percent had a high-to-severe disease burden.